jeffpar/pcjs/software/pcx86/game/other/1985/kings_quest1/README.md

         name: None
 ---

-According to [Nerdly Pleasures](http://nerdlypleasures.blogspot.com/2017/04/the-evolution-of-kings-quest.html), the 1985 releases of
-King's Quest were for the Tandy 1000 and IBM PCjr.
+According to [Nerdly Pleasures](http://nerdlypleasures.blogspot.com/2017/04/the-evolution-of-kings-quest.html), the 1985 releases of King's Quest were for the Tandy 1000 and IBM PCjr.
 These releases were also known as "PC Booter" editions, because you use Disk 1 as a boot disk to start the machine, which in turn starts the game.

-The PCjs disk images preserve the [Copy-Protection](#copy-protection) that the game used, and PCx86 successfully passes the game's copy-protection test.
+The PCjs disk images preserve the [Copy Protection](#copy-protection) that the game used, and PCx86 successfully passes the game's copy protection test.

 However, since PCx86 does not yet support the graphics hardware in those machines, you cannot currently play those releases here.
 Once that support is added, we'll remove the PCjs Debugger from this page and update this notice.

 {% include machine.html id="ibm5160-cga" %}

-### Copy-Protection
+### Copy Protection

-This version of King's Quest (from [archive.org](https://archive.org/details/kingsquestipcbooter)) seemed like a good copy-protection candidate to examine, because it came with a complete set of Kryoflux files (along with an IMG file) for each of the game's two 360K diskettes.
+This version of King's Quest (from [archive.org](https://archive.org/details/kingsquestipcbooter)) seemed like a good copy protection candidate to examine, because it came with a complete set of Kryoflux files (along with an IMG file) for each of the game's two 360K diskettes.

-The Kryoflux RAW files included 84 tracks of data for each diskette, even though these were 40-track diskettes, so I moved all the odd-numbered tracks (and tracks >= 80) into a tmp directory, loaded the 40 remaining even-numbered tracks in the HxC Floppy Emulator, saved the data as a new
-IMG file, and then compared the resulting IMG file to the one included with the download.
+The Kryoflux RAW files included 84 tracks of data for each diskette, even though these were 40-track diskettes, so I moved all the odd-numbered tracks (and tracks >= 80) into a tmp directory, loaded the 40 remaining even-numbered tracks in the HxC Floppy Emulator, saved the data as a new IMG file, and then compared the resulting IMG file to the one included with the download.

 They were identical, up until offset 0x55800 (350208).
 If we divide that by 4608 (the number of bytes in a normal 9-sector track), we get 76, which corresponds to track 38 on side 0.
 And when I examined the tracks visually in the HxC Floppy Emulator, using "Disk view mode", I could see that track 38 contained 10 256-byte sectors; in addition, the first sector ID was 1, whereas all the other 9 sector IDs were 0.

 ![King's Quest 1985 Kryoflux Screenshot]({{ site.software.gamedisks.server }}/pcx86/game/other/1985/kings_quest1/KINGS_QUEST1-1985-09-04-DISK1-Kryoflux.jpg)

 Next, just as I did for [Microsoft Adventure](/blog/2019/06/13/), I wanted to create a PSI ("PCE Sector Image") representation of the disk, since I already have some tools that understand PSI files.

 To quickly recap, here are the basic steps, using tools from [PCE](http://www.hampa.ch/pce/):

  1. From the Kryoflux RAW files, create a PFI ("PCE Flux Image") file
  2. Next, create a PRI ("PCE Raw Image") file, with the flux reversal pulses converted to bits
  3. From the PRI file, create a PSI ("PCE Sector Image") file
- 4. From the PSI file, create a JSON-encoded disk image file, using the PCjs [DiskImage](https://github.com/jeffpar/pcjs/tree/master/tools) utility
+ 4. From the PSI file, create a JSON-encoded disk image file, using the PCjs [DiskImage](/tools/diskimage/) utility

 which translates to these commands: